johnolamide/portfolio-v2/process_plan.md

 ## Progress Tracking
 - Total Steps: 12 major phases
-- Completed: 2
+- Completed: 3
-- In Progress: Core UI Components Development
+- In Progress: GitHub API Integration
-- Next Priority: Core UI Components Development
+- Next Priority: GitHub API Integration

 *Note: This plan is flexible and can be adjusted based on project needs.
 Use GitHub Issues or a project board to track individual tasks within each phase.*